dinocom33/djcrm/README.md

  Superuser: Has full rights in the admin panel, including creating organizations.

- Organization Owner: Can create teams, agents, leads, and customers within an organization.
+ Organization Owner: Can create teams, agents, leads, and clients within an organization.
 Has full rights to manage leads and customers created by agents.

  Agent: Can view all leads and agents from their team.
 Has rights to change/delete only their own data.